 The following examples illustrate possible ideas for a year 3/4 and 9/10 programme.
 Figures 1a and 2a reflect how programmes may currently look as based on technological practice alone.
 Figures 1b and 2b reflect how these may change over the next two years of transition time.
-Figures 1c and 2c reflect possible future programmes once all three strands of the technology curriculum in The New Zealand Curriculum (2007) become features of the technology programme.
-These examples represent the shift to include the additional five components from the nature of technology and technological knowledge.
+Figures 1c and 2c reflect possible future programmes once all three strands of the technology curriculum in The New Zealand Curriculum (2007) become features of the technology and technological knowledge.
 As indicated earlier, teachers would also be encouraged to extend the programme duration to include year groups before and/or after as part of a more coherent programme that supports seamless learning in technology.